-With these abbreviations in place we can introduce the notion of a thread being ready in a state (i.e. threads that do not wait for any resource, which are the roots of the trees in the RAG, see Figure 2).
+Next we can introduce the notion of a thread being ready in a state (i.e. threads that do not wait for any resource, which are the roots of the trees in the RAG, see Figure 2).
 The running thread is then the thread with the highest current precedence of all ready threads.